enabledhq/enabledhq.github.io/_posts/2016-11-24-pre-commerce.md

 ---
 layout: post
 date: '2016-11-24 17:26 +1030'
-title: 'Why You Should Care About Pre-Commerce Now'
+title: Why You Should Care About Pre-Commerce Now
 published: false
 author: linh
 main-category: entrepreneurship
 categories:
   - innovation
   - entrepreneurship
-excerpt: >-
-  add same text as description
+excerpt: add same text as description
 ---
 Based on true events: I remember pouring heavy capital from my “cash cow” into R&D for a new product in a new category.
 I remember the thrill and anxiety of launching into an unknown territory without much market information about consumer preferences, segments etc.